amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

              (lens_swap WSP NAME)*
      in ...

-Even the relatively simple lens that permutes the 3 elements needed for single_author_convert is fairly complex.
+Even this relatively simple lens that permutes the 3 elements needed for single_author_convert is fairly complex.
 The complexity becomes even more apparent when working with large lenses built from many sub-lenses.
 Lenses provide great power with their invertibility guarantees, but they come at the cost of thinking about fiddly details when writing the terms.
-Worrying about these fiddly details while ALSO thinking about unambiguity restrictions is a difficult task!
+Worrying about these details while ALSO thinking about unambiguity restrictions is a difficult task!

 Moreover, engineering best practices suggest that it's a good idea to annotate lenses with their types.
 While Boomerang does not require these annotations (it